cirrax/puppet-postfixadmin/REFERENCE.md

 computes a random password string

-Returns: `String` a random password st
+Returns: `String` a random password